Constraints on Phase Transitions in Neutron Star Matter: Equation of State of Neutron Star Matter

-Conformal matter is characterized by an equation of state $P = \varepsilon/3$, so the signature for its occurance is $\Delta \rightarrow 0$ over an extended energy density range.
-The posterior credible bands for the trace anomaly measure deduced from the data-based EoS are shown in Figure\,\ref{fig4}.
+Conformal matter is characterized by an equation of state $P = \varepsilon/3$, so the signature for its occurrence is $\Delta \rightarrow 0$ over an extended energy density range.
+The posterior credible bands for the trace anomaly measure deduced from the data-based EoS are shown in Figure~\ref{fig4}.
 Starting from $\Delta = 1/3$ at zero energy density, the median of $\Delta$ turns negative at $\varepsilon\sim 0.7\,\text{GeV/fm}^3$, entering a high-pressure domain with $P > \varepsilon/3$.
 This crossing appears within the range of energy densities possibly realized in the cores of the heaviest neutron stars.
-At much higher energy densities beyond those displayed in Figure\,\ref{fig3}, pQCD then implies a switch back to positive $\Delta$ before the asymptotic limit $\Delta\rightarrow 0$ is approached.
+At much higher energy densities beyond those displayed in Figure~\ref{fig3}, pQCD then implies a switch back to positive $\Delta$ before the asymptotic limit $\Delta\rightarrow 0$ is approached.

-\subsection{Selected neutron star properties}
+\subsection{Selected Neutron Star Properties}

-Numerically solving the Tolman-Oppenheimer-Volkov (TOV) equations leads to posterior credible bands for the mass-radius relation of neutron stars as displayed in Figure~\ref{fig5}.
-Notably, the median of $M(R)$ suggests an almost constant radius $R$, independent of $M$.
+Numerically solving the Tolman--Oppenheimer--Volkov (TOV) equations leads to posterior credible bands for the mass--radius relation of neutron stars, as displayed in Figure~\ref{fig5}.
+Notably, the median of $R(M)$ suggests an almost constant radius $R$, which is independent of $M$.

-The density profiles $\rho(r)$ computed for neutron stars in the mass range 1.4 - 2.3 $M_\odot$ reach central baryon densities, $\rho_c = \rho(r=0)$, that are systematically below $5\,\rho_0$ in the cores of even the heaviest stars.
+The density profiles $\rho(r)$ computed for neutron stars in the mass range 1.4--2.3 $M_\odot$ reach central baryon densities, $\rho_c = \rho(r=0)$, that are systematically below $5\,\rho_0$ in the cores of even the heaviest stars.
 For example,

-at the 68\% level \cite{Brandes2023a}.
-In a baryonic picture of neutron stars, this implies that the average distance between baryons even in the highly compressed star center exceeds 1 fm, more than twice the characteristic short-range hard-core distance of 1/2 fm in the nucleon-nucleon interaction.
+at the 68\% level~\cite{Brandes2023a}.
+In a baryonic picture of neutron stars, this implies that the average distance between baryons even in the highly compressed star center exceeds 1 fm, more than twice the characteristic short-range hard-core distance of 1/2 fm in nucleon--nucleon interactions.
 We return to this point at a later stage.

 For each given EoS, the TOV equations can be solved in combination with equations for the tidal deformability $\Lambda$.
-This leads to posterior probability bands, $\Lambda(M)$, as a function of neutron star mass as shown in Figure\,\ref{fig6}.
-The large uncertainties of the empirical values deduced from the analysis of the gravitational wave events do so far not allow to constrain the tidal deformability bands to a stronger degree.
+This leads to posterior probability bands, $\Lambda(M)$, as a function of neutron star mass, as shown in Figure~\ref{fig6}.
+The large uncertainties of the empirical values deduced from the analysis of the gravitational wave events do not allow one to constrain the tidal deformability bands to a stronger degree so far.

-\section{Constraints on phase transitions in neutron stars}
+\section{Constraints on Phase Transitions in Neutron Stars}